-Ideally your things should be packed into a collapsable holdall or rucksack.
+Ideally your things should be packed into a collapsable holdall or large rucksack.
 Please do not bring a large suitcase as they can be hard to stow on board.
-If you have any questions about the type or size of your bag then feel free to email Andy Anderson (profile).
+If you have any questions about the type or size of your bag then feel free to email John Morgan (profile).

 Here is a list of some things we recommended you bring on the trip:

-Remember that there will be Club waterproofs available for everyone on the trip (included in the cost of a training trip, small fee for rental on a cruising trip).
+There will be Club waterproofs available to hire for everyone on the trip if you wish (small fee for rental at sign-up).
 These are all Musto MPX and include a jacket and salopettes (trousers).

 As long as you are careful, it's fine to bring electronics on the boat.
 Most people bring phones and cameras on trips.
 The boat has a sound system for playing music up on deck and down below, there is a CD player and you can stream music from your phone with Bluetooth or plug it in with an auxillary audio cable.